Moon Safari: Accolades

 Moon Safari was voted as the best album of the year in The Face and in Select.
-It featured in top 10 lists for magazines such as Spin, Melody Maker, NME and Mojo.
-On aggregation site Acclaimed Music's list of the most recommended albums of all time, Moon Safari ranks 151st, the highest rank achieved by Air and by a French album in general.
-Rolling Stone magazine later ranked the album at number 93 on their list of the best albums of the 1990s, while the magazine's French edition ranked it at number 65 on their "100 Essential French Rock Albums" list.
+It featured in top 10 lists for magazines such as Melody Maker, NME and Mojo.
+Spin selected Moon Safari as one of their Top 20 Albums of the Year.

+Rolling Stone ranked the album at number 93 on its list of the best albums of the 1990s, while the magazine's French edition ranked it at number 65 on its "100 Essential French Rock Albums" list.
 In a retrospective review, John Bush of AllMusic commented that Moon Safari "delivered the emotional power of great dance music even while pushing the barriers of what 'electronica' could or should sound like", and that the album "proved they could also write accessible pop songs like 'Sexy Boy' and 'Kelly Watch the Stars'" while also containing successful experiments with less pop-oriented material.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2000 it was voted number 68 in Colin Larkin's All Time Top 1000 Albums.

-Influence
+Legacy

 Dave Depper of American alternative rock band Death Cab for Cutie recreated the entire Moon Safari for his cover album, released in November 2021.
+As part of the album's 25th anniversary, Air approached British producer Vegyn to re-imagine the album.
+Described by Nicolas Godin as a "reinvention", the album was released by Parlophone in April 2025.